Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 - Silk and Textiles: The segment sells scarfs for men and women as well as elegant ties for men and is responsible for 9% of total revenue.

-- Other Hermès Sectors (Jewelry and Hermès home products): The other Hermès métiers cover jewelry, the art of living as well as tableware and the segment is responsible for 7% of total revenue.
+- Other Hermès Sectors (Jewelry and Hermès home products): The other Hermès métiers cover jewelry, the art of living as well as tableware, and the segment is responsible for 7% of total revenue.

 - Perfumes: In this segment, the company has women's perfumes as well as men's perfumes and the segment is responsible for 5% of total revenue in 2019.